dyozie/pivotal-hd-docs/content/getting-started/pig.md

 ---
 title: Pig Getting Started
 ---
-The guide provides a set by step tutorial on how to design, build and run Pig queries on Pivotal HD 2.0 distribution.
+The guide provides a step by step tutorial on how to design, build and run Pig queries on Pivotal HD 2.0 distribution.

 ### Prerequisites